Anderson, Robert lead White Sox past Tigers 7-5 - WHIZ News

-Anderson, who led the majors in batting last year at .335, came off the injured list Tuesday after being sidelined by a strained groin.
+Anderson, who led the majors in batting last year at .335, fouled off six straight two-strike pitches before his first-inning homer.
 He had a triple, too, by the end of the third inning and added two singles before striking out on three pitches in the eighth.

-Jonathan Schoop and Willi Castro homered for the Tigers, who scored four unearned runs in the fourth before Matthew Boyd (0-2) gave the lead right back.

 Dylan Cease (3-1) allowed one earned run and seven hits in six innings.
 Three Chicago relievers held Detroit scoreless, with Alex Colome working a perfect ninth for his fifth save in five chances.